michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 36. Be you therefore merciful, as also your Father is merciful.

-37. JUDGE not, and you shall not be judged; condemn not, and you shall not be condemned; release,Or, absolve. and you shall be released;
+37. JUDGE not, and you shall not be judged; condemn not, and you shall not be condemned; release,

 38. give, and it shall be given to you; in good measure, compressed, redundant, shall they pour into your bosoms.
 For in that measure you mete, it shall be measured to you.